boonebgorges/bp-groupblog/readme.txt

 * Blog themes will have the ability to pull in group info and create a theme that could resemble the group exactly.
 * Leaving the group will downgrade the member role to 'subscriber'.
 * Allow the group admin to select one of his/her existing blogs.
+* Allow group admins choose the desired template page themselves.
 * A new ajax backend.

 **Roadmap:**

 * Allow the admin to let group admins choose the blog name, instead of following the group name.
-* Allow group admins choose the desired template page themselves.
-* Include an RSS icon for easy access to the Blog's RSS feed.

 == Installation ==